 If you’ve read my vegan travel guides to Milan and Rome you’ll know that I have found some amazing vegan food in Italy.
 With that said, my expectations were quite high when we booked our trip to Bologna.
 We all know that when our expectations are too high we can easily get disappointed, and well, that sort of happened to me in Bologna.
 Not because of the food itself, but many of the restaurants I would have liked to try for this Bologna vegan guide were closed during the weekend.
 That’s not to say we didn’t have good vegan food in La Grassa.

 The Ultimate Bologna Vegan Guide

 Vegan and Organic Breakfast in Bologna, Italy

-Now, croissants are not the same in Italy as in France but once you know not to expect the typical croissant flavor and texture, the Italian version is not bad at all.
+Now, Italian croissants are not the same as French ones but once you know not to expect the typical croissant flavor and texture, the Italian version is not bad at all.
 This was a great start into our time in Bologna!

 Via S. Isaia 57d.
 Open Monday to Friday 7:30 am to 8 pm, Saturday 8 am to 3 pm.

 We really needed to go back to sleep after breakfast because we had woken up in the middle of the night to go to the airport.
 After we woke up, we walked around the city for a bit which you already know I loved!

 As the city center is very compact, it wasn’t difficult to find the next restaurant on this Bologna vegan guide when we were hungry.
 Botanica Lab was quite busy when we arrived during lunchtime.
 It is a very popular restaurant, and once we were inside we found out why.
 On the wall, we could see that Botanica Lab had been voted the best vegan restaurant in Italy in a 2017 Italian restaurant guide.
 Needless to say, this increased my expectations for the food.